Scroll to navigation

 alternation separator in addition to '|'.

-At most one grammar option must be chosen out of ECMAScript, basic, extended, awk,
+At most one grammar option can be chosen out of ECMAScript, basic, extended, awk,

 grep, egrep.
 If no grammar is chosen, ECMAScript is assumed to be selected.
 The

-other options serve as modifiers, such that std::regex("meow", std::regex::icase) is
+other options serve as variations, such that std::regex("meow", std::regex::icase)

 Notes